Antarctic Mainland

 The very spooky Whalers Bay.

-I woke up feeling rather seedy this morning as last night
+I woke up feeling rather seedy this morning, as last night

-I drank a bit too much; drinking alcohol while taking motion sickness medication is not a
+I drank a bit too much.
+Drinking alcohol while taking motion sickness medication is not a

-They gave us our 6:30 am wakeup call over the ship's
+They gave us our 6:30 a.m. wake-up call over the ship's

 intercom system and also announced we were about to enter the Neptune

 Bellows of Deception Island.
-Deception Island is in effect a partly
+Deception Island is, in effect, a partly

 submerged volcano.
-The island forms a large ring so once you pass through
+The island forms a large ring, so once you pass through

-the Neptune Bellows (the only way in) you
+the Neptune Bellows (the only way in), you

-yourself in a highly protected bay.
+find yourself in a highly protected bay.
 Volcanic processes at Whalers Bay in

-ghost town; except covered with snow.
+ghost town—except covered with snow.

 Lawrence could not resist and had to go for a swim in